Combining Spot and Futures Markets: A Hybrid Market Approach to Dynamic Spectrum Access: Off-line Optimal Policy

 \begin{lemma}[Necessary Condition II] For any contract user $n $, we have: $\mathbb{E}[d_n] \leq D_n$. \end{lemma}

 Intuitively, Lemma \ref{lemma:nc2} states that none of the contract users will get spectrums (on average) more than his or her demand.
-This is because spectrum over-allocation to a contract user brings trivial welfare gain for the contract user (see the definition of contract user's welfare in Eq.~[\ref{eq:ERn}]).
+This is because spectrum over-allocation to a contract user brings trivial utility gain for the contract user (see the definition of contract user's utility in Eq.~[\ref{eq:ERn}]).